Server Certificates

 Certificate access

-It is important that the files from the specified path are available to Pro Mosquitto.
+It is important that the files from the specified path are available to Pro Edition for Eclipse Mosquitto.
 Ensure that the private key file is securely accessible to the Mosquitto service:

 sudo chmod 640 /path/to/server.key